Digital-Business-Council/Digital-Capability-Publisher/docs/appendixausecases.md

  1. The Access Point or Participant can update the Digital Capability Publisher.
  2. The requester needs to be authenticated and only authorised parties can update capability records.

+**Pre-conditions**

+ 1. The participant has an existing capability record in the Digital Capability Publisher.

+**Post-conditions**

+ 1. The participant’s capability record has had the appropriate detail updated.

+**Basic Flow**

+ 1. The requester sends a request to the Digital Capability Publisher to update the capability record with the appropriate detail;
+ 2. The Digital Capability Publisher checks if the requester is authorised to an update to the participant’s record;
+ 3. The Digital Capability Publisher determines the request format to be valid;
+ 4. The Digital Capability Publisher locates the record to be updated;
+ 5. The capability record is updated by the Digital Capability Publisher with the requested detail;
+ 6. The Digital Capability Publisher responds with confirmation the capability record has been updated;
+ 7. End basic flow.

+**Exception Flows**

+ 1. At step 2, the Digital Capability Publisher is unable to add the Capability Record because the requester is not authorised to add a record;

+a.
+The Digital Capability Publisher sends an error message response to the requester;

+b.
+End flow.

+ 2. At step 4, the Digital Capability Publisher cannot find a record belonging to the participant;

+a.
+The Digital Capability Publisher responds with an error message;

+b.
+End flow.

+ 3. At step 3, the Digital Capability Publisher is unable to update the Capability Record successfully because the transport Profile in the request does not conform to the supported Council transport Profiles;

+a.
+The Digital Capability Publisher sends an error message response to the requester;

+b.
+End flow.

+ 4. At step 3, the Digital Capability Publisher is unable to update the Capability record successfully because the request format is not valid;

+a.
+The Digital Capability Publisher sends an error message response to the requester;

+b.
+End flow.

+ 5. At step 3, the Digital Capability Publisher is unable to update the Capability record successfully because the participant identifier provided does not conform to an Identifier scheme supported by the Council;

+a.
+The Digital Capability Publisher sends an error message response to the requester;

+b.
+End flow.

+ 6. At step 3, the Digital Capability Publisher is unable to update the Capability record successfully because the Access Point endpoint address provided does not conform to the correct format;

+a.
+The Digital Capability Publisher sends an error message response to the requester;

+b.
+End flow.

+ 7. At step 3, the Digital Capability Publisher is unable to update the Capability Record successfully because the document identifier in the request does not conform to a supported document identifier scheme;

+a.
+The Digital Capability Publisher sends an error message response to the requester;

+b.
+End flow.

+ 8. At step 3, the Digital Capability Publisher is unable to update the Capability Record successfully because the process identifier in the request does not conform to a supported process identifier scheme;

+a.
+The Digital Capability Publisher sends an error message response to the requester;

+b.
+End flow.

+## SUC015 Remove Capability

+**Purpose**

+This use case describes the steps to remove a participant’s capability.
+This could be to either remove a single business process from the participant’s record or to remove the entire capability for all business processes for a participant.